 If you have some of these laying around already and make your own solar panel, you will face a fraction of the cost.

 Making a solar panel like this may seem like a small project that won’t matter much but this one could be a real money and time saver!

 Check out the complete parts list here.

 Ultimately it is fairly easy to use and follow, as well as containing its own systems to protect from damage.
-The video tutorial itself has a great quality, with literally step by step instructions on a pretty complicated project.
+The video tutorial itself is of great quality, with step by step instructions on a pretty complicated project.

 #5.
 USB Solar Charger For Cell Phone

 - electrical tape

 - wire strippers